Make-School-Courses/DS-2.4-Advanced-Topics/README.md

 You will complete individual comprehensive projects in one of the topic areas from class and present their findings in a seminar format.

-Specs/requirements for the seminars coming soon!
+For Seminar 1:

+1- Each student pick a topic of his/her interest about advance DS topics:

+2- Each student study and explore that chosen DS topic and teach his/her understanding to the whole class by doing:
+         - What the problem is?
+         - What the model is to solve the problem?
+         - What the data-set is?
+         - How do transform the data in order to be appropriate for the model?

+For Seminar 2:
+3- Turn your chosen topic in Seminar 1 to implementation:
+         - Making the model better
+            or
+         - Compare the chosen methodology with another way of tackling the problem

 ### Projects

-You will complete individual comprehensive projects in one of the topic areas from class
+You will complete individual comprehensive projects in one of the topic areas from class.

-Rubric/spec for this coming soon!
+You will work on the Seminar 1 topic to make it your own Final Project which would be your DS portfolio also.

 ## Evaluation
 To pass this course you must meet the following requirements: